-Let’s dive into what exactly accountability partners are, the benefits of having one, and how to find an accountability partner.
+Let’s dive into the accountability partner meaning, the benefits of having external accountability, and how to find this person.
 We'll also cover how to make the most of this important relationship.

 What is an accountability partner?

-Just like any other kind of relationship between two people, everyone’s version of an accountability partnership will look a little different.
-This would all depend on their personalities, connection to one another, and the goal they’re trying to achieve.
+Just like any other kind of relationship between two people, everyone’s version of this partnership will look a little different.
+It all depends on your individual personalities, connection to one another, and the goal you're trying to achieve.

 Accountability partner responsibilities

-- Talk about their goals and brainstorm the best ways to achieve them
+- Talk about your goals and brainstorm the best ways to achieve them

 - Identify daily/weekly/monthly steps to take in pursuit of the bigger goal